About Bike Hangers and Cycle Racks

 Looking for a compact bike storage solution?
 If you’re confused by all the options, then the information below should help you choose the best bike hanger or cycle rack for your needs.

 Bike hangers are sometimes known as bike hanging systems.
 It’s also common to find them labelled as cycle hangers, and these two terms are interchangeable.
 Just to add to the possible confusion, they can also be known as bike or cycle racks – although there is a subtle distinction here.
-(Racks usually include a fuller framework to support the bike, while hangers typically have a more minimal design.)
+(Racks usually are mounted horizontally on the ground, while hangers are mounted vertically up against walls).

-You shouldn’t confuse these products with car-mounted racks – which are used for transporting, not storing, bikes.
 There’s also a distinction between hangers/racks and cycle stands.
-(Stands simply provide a fixed point of support, while racks and hangers actually hold the bike in place, offering a more convenient and secure form of storage.)
+(Stands simply provide a fixed point of support, while racks and hangers actually hold the bike in place, offering a more convenient and secure form of storage).

 How Do I Choose a Bike Rack?